David Myers (rugby league): Background

 David Myers was born in Widnes, Cheshire, England on 31 July 1971.
 He played junior rugby league for Blackbrook before turning professional, joining Widnes in August 1988.

 Playing career

+Early career

 Myers made his senior debut for Widnes in February 1989, scoring a hat trick against Oldham.
 He made eight appearances for the club during the 1988–89 season.

 In August 1989, Myers was the subject of a contract dispute between Widnes and Warrington, with both clubs claiming they had signed the player.
 The Rugby Football League ruled in favour of Warrington, with an independent tribunal setting the transfer fee at an initial £35,000, potentially rising to £80,000 depending on future appearances.
 Myers made six appearances for Warrington during the 1989–90 season, but was transfer listed in February 1990 after failing to impress at the club.